algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Player Controls

-All controls described in the following section are assumed by using an AZERTY layout keyboard:
+All controls described in the following section are assumed to be done using an **AZERTY** layout keyboard:

 - The player will control Pac-Man using the keyboard arrow keys:
   - `Up Arrow`: Move Pac-Man upward.